-Deliverable 1.1, as defined in the DoA, is an open-to-public report discussing use case analysis and requirements for the successful development and implementation of BugWright2's adaptable autonomous robotic solution for servicing ship outer hull.
+Deliverable 1.1, as defined in the DoA, is an open-to-public report discussing use case analysis and requirements for the successful development and implementation of BUGWRIGHT2's adaptable autonomous robotic solution for servicing ship outer hull.

-It is noted that two releases of Deliverable D1.1 are scheduled to be submitted.
-In this first version, an initial definition of user requirements, system functional set-up and identification of key performance indicators is given, on the basis of related information provided by the consortium members.
-Use cases layout is also sketched out to deliver input to WP9 for pilot integration and testing.
+It is noted that several releases of Deliverable D1.1 are scheduled to be submitted.
+In the first version, an initial definition of user requirements, system functional set-up and identification of key performance indicators has been given, on the basis of related information provided by the consortium members.
+Use cases layout were also sketched out to deliver input to WP9 for pilot integration and testing.

-A second and more consolidated version will be delivered at M18, taking into consideration the progress and results of the technical development, as well as feedback retrieved from a workshop that will be organized to establish a more detailed use case definition and system requirements identification.
-External stakeholders and potential users of the BugWright2 system will participate in this workshop.
+This second version is a more consolidated one, delivered at M25, taking into consideration the progress and results of the technical development, as well as feedback retrieved from a workshop that was organised to establish a more detailed use case definition and system requirements identification.
+External stakeholders and potential users of the BUGWRIGHT2 system also participated in that workshop.